chadimaOndrej/email-components/src/components/Content/README.md

 # CONTENT

-The Content is component for e-mail content layout.
+The `mjc-content` is component for e-mail content layout.

 ```mjml
 <mjc-content></mjc-content>